xenoplopp/xplopcmd/README.md

 bot | What is this bot about... pingme | Pings you for whenever you want to get pinged.

-Commands `highlighted like this` will need to be modded to work.
+Commands that are `highlighted` will need to be modded to work.
 * To make it work, simply type `/mod XplopBot` into your chat.

 *Command uses the ! prefix instead of the usual %.